nplan-io/ml_paper_club/README.md

 Paper Club is now remote, with an in-person session approximately every 4 weeks.
 As always, Thursdays 12h30 London, but via webinar or in our office in Whitechapel.
 During the session feel free to ask and answer questions or make a comment about the paper.
 This is a discussion rather than a presentation.
 Bear in mind that these meetings may be recorded for dissemination purposes.

 ## Next meetup's paper ##

-- [11/07/2024] Peter presents [Robust agents learn causal world models](https://openreview.net/pdf?id=pOoKI3ouv1) by Jonathan Richens, Tom Everitt
+- [18/07/2024] Tanya presents [Detecting hallucinations in large language models using semantic entropy](https://www.nature.com/articles/s41586-024-07421-0.pdf) by Sebastian Farquhar, Jannik Kossen, Lorenz Kuhn & Yarin Gal
 - [25/07/2024] Ben presents [Position: Levels of AGI for Operationalizing Progress on the Path to AGI](https://arxiv.org/pdf/2311.02462) by Meredith Ringel Morris, Jascha Sohl-Dickstein, Noah Fiedel, Tris Warkentin, Allan Dafoe, Aleksandra Faust, Clement Farabet, Shane Legg

 FOR IN-PERSON SESSIONS: IF YOU ARE ATTENDING IN PERSON PLEASE RSVP ON OUR [MEETUP PAGE](https://www.meetup.com/ML-Paper-Club/) SO WE CAN GET A HEADCOUNT FOR FOOD AND DRINKS.
 THE ADDRESS FOR THE EVENT WILL BE ON THE MEETUP PAGE.